realm/realm-js/README.md

 * Realm is not compatible with the legacy Chrome Debugger.
 The following debugging methods are supported:
    * [Flipper](https://fbflipper.com/) has many similar features in relation to the Chrome Debugger.
    * [Safari](https://reactnative.dev/docs/debugging#safari-developer-tools) also has a similar feature set, but requires [some setup](https://blog.nparashuram.com/2019/10/debugging-react-native-ios-apps-with.html) and only supports debugging in iOS.
-   * **NOTE:** For the above methods, it is not neccessary to enable `Debug with Chrome` in the Debug Menu.
+   * **NOTE:** For the above methods, it is not necessary to enable `Debug with Chrome` in the Debug Menu.

 ## Building Realm JS

-For instructions on building Realm JS yourself from source, see the [building.md](contrib/building.md) file.
+For instructions on building Realm JS yourself from the source, see the [building.md](contrib/building.md) file.

 ## Issues with debugging
 Some users have reported the Chrome debugging being too slow to use after integrating Realm into their react-native project.
 This is due to the blocking nature of the RPC calls made through the Realm library.
 See https://github.com/realm/realm-js/issues/491 for more information.
 The best workaround is to use Safari instead, as a user has described [here](https://github.com/realm/realm-js/issues/491#issuecomment-404670910).